Kingmailer/SMTP-WordPress-plugin/readme.txt

 == Description ==

-[Kingmailer](http://www.kingmailer.co/) is an easy to use email service build for anyone, not just developers.
-Give Kingmailer a try.
+[Kingmailer](https://kingmailer.co/) is an SMTP server build for sending, receiving en routing emails.

 This plugin provides you with a way to send email when the server you are on does not support SMTP or where outbound SMTP is restricted by using the Kingmailer HTTP API for sending email.